This guide addresses some frequently asked questions on:

 - Click Duplicate.
 A copy of the default test with the custom login flow will be created.

-Cloud runs of a copied default test with the custom login flow will count against your monthly quota.
+Cloud runs of a copied default test with the custom login flow will count against your quota of allotted credits.

 Default plans cannot be deleted manually.
 The delete icon is disabled for these plans.

 - If you do not want these plans to run, you can toggle the plan off.

 - When you delete an application from your workspace, its associated home page and link crawler plans will be deleted automatically.